snknitin/Linux_learn/README.md

 # Search within files

-`grep` finds all the lines that contain a particular search string and it is case sensitive
+`grep` finds/displays all the lines that contain a particular search string and it is case sensitive

      grep e -hello.txt
      grep gadsby gadsby_text.txt
-     grep -c e gadsby_text.txt      # Count of the search string matches grep -ic "our boys" hello.txt  # ignore case and count occurrences of the string grep -cv e gadsby_text.txt     # Number of line that DO NOT have e in them
+     grep -c e gadsby_text.txt      # Count of the search string matches grep -ic "our boys" hello.txt  # ignore case and count occurrences of the string grep -cv e gadsby_text.txt     # Number of line that DO NOT have e in them.  v is inVert

     ls hello/ |grep hello.txt       # Seach for filename in a folder ls -lF / | grep opt             # find all folders with opt in their name in the root directory

+ # Archive and compress

+ To create and restore backups.
+Make a tar ball and then compress it.
+Creating a tar will take in some extra space than the sum of files and then we compress them.

+    tar -cvf archive.tar file[1-10].txt      # create, verbose and f is necessary to pass a file to the tar command and make a .tar file tar -tf archive.tar                      # Test label, . this lets you see inside the .tar tar -xvf archive.tar                     # X is extract

+`gzip` is faster and `bzip2` makes it smaller due to more computations and is used for really large files

+    gzip archive.tar
+    gunzip archive.tar.gz
+    bzip2 archive.tar
+    bunzip2 archive.tar.bz2
+    zip archive.zip file1.txt file2.txt file3.txt

+Create and compress.
+For extracting replace c with x

+    tar -cvzf archive.tar file[1-100].txt  # create a .tar.gz file. z is for zip
+    tar -cvjf archive.tar file[1-100].txt  # create a .tar.bz2 file. j is for zip